The world of franchising has many pieces. Many parts. It’s not just a world of “opportunities.”

 In addition to Grand Opening marketing, there’s ongoing marketing that you’ll get help with.
 Just make sure it’s working.
 The way to find out is by asking franchisees.
 They’ll tell you.
 And, don’t forget to ask about social media marketing.
 It’s a super-important part of the mix.

 8. Franchisee network

 One of the hidden benefits of franchising…one that’s not mentioned enough, has to do with a network.
 A franchisee network.

 This network is an internal network.
 It consists of each and every franchisee who’s in the franchise system.
 And, if it’s a tight-knit system with a sharing culture, all the better.
 Franchisees talk to one another a lot in a sharing culture and share tips and tricks with each other.
 New franchisees feel very welcome and benefit greatly from the group’s more experienced franchisees-as long as it is an open and sharing culture.

 Franchise Tip: If you’re thinking of buying a specific franchise, ask the franchisees you reach out to during your research about the franchisee network.
 Ask them how open it is.
 Ask them if franchisees freely share information and tips with each other.

 Opportunities In Franchising

 If you’re thinking of becoming the owner of a franchise, there are opportunities galore to explore.
-(That was accidental rhyming.
-Really.)
+(Nice rhyming, Joel!)

 I’ll highlight the most popular franchise-type first.
 It’s the go-to example when talk of franchising comes up-anywhere in the world.